rht-labs/labs-ci-cd/README.md

 * This repository is built to ensure all the individual components are integrated and can be deployed together.
 * It is likely that your residency will need to remove some components in this inventory and then add others.
 Thus, every residency team is encouraged to create a fork of this repo and modify to their needs.
 A few things to consider for your fork:
-  - If possible, remove local templates and update your inventory to point to the templates in a tag of labs-ci-cd.
+  - Avoid using local Templates in this repo, Templates should always point to a *tag* of [redhat-cop/containers-quickstarts](https://github.com/redhat-cop/containers-quickstarts) or [rht-labs/openshift-templates](https://github.com/rht-labs/openshift-templates).
 This encourages reuse, as well as contributions back to the upstream effort.
   - If you build new, reusable features in your fork, contribute them back!
 * Generally speaking, there should only be one tool per functional use case e.g. Sonatype Nexus is the artifact repository so we will not support JFrog Artifactory